TiddlyWiki/TiddlyWiki5/readme.md

 * WikiTextParser.js containing the wiki text parsing engine
 * WikiTextRules.js containing the rules driving the wiki text parsing engine
 * WikiTextRenderer.js containing the wiki text rendering engine
-* WikiTextMacros.js containing the predefined macros used by the renderer

 #### var wikiTextProcessor = new WikiTextProcessor(options)